xsianz/VRC-Change-Up-Simulator-Windows-x86_64/README.md

 ## Running the simulator
 ### Running on Windows
-1. Download the repository as ZIP
+1. Download this repository as ZIP
 2. Unzip the folder
 3. Run `VRC Change Up (Build 0dc).exe` (the one with the Unity logo)